davidcoles/vc5/docs/rhi.md

 10.100.200.10, and this will be the advertised next hop.
 A Multi Exit Discriminator of 200 and communities 65123:300 and 65123:400 will be present in the UPDATE messages.

+## Reconfiguration

+When the RHI configuration is changed and the reload signal sent to the daemon any new peers are started and peers no longer confgured are sent a cease message and are removed.

+Any configuration changes to extant peers are made immediately and network layer reachability information is sent in an UPDATE message to update local preference, MED, communities, etc.

+Currnely, AS number (in AS_SEQUENCE) and NEXT_HOP address (from source_ip) are not changed in any established connection.
+When the session is re-established the new values will be used.